Articles

 Bi-wiring cables.
 Are they needed?

-7 thoughts on "Monowiring, bi-wiring or bi-amping in Hi-Fi.
+One thought on "Monowiring, bi-wiring or bi-amping in Hi-Fi.
 What are they?"

 1. Jesus Hernandez he said:

-Como en cualquier tema, siempre habra detractores y quien comulge al respecto de opiniones ya sean de expertos o bien de amateurs, en mi caso soy de los que siempre prueba antes dejarse llevar por cualquier opinion, cuan mala o buena sea esta.
+Como en cualquier tema, siempre habra detractores y quien comulge al respecto de opiniones ya sean de expertos o bien de amateurs, en mi caso soy de los que siempre prueba antes de dejarse llevar por cualquier opinion, cuan mala o buena sea esta.
 Gracias a Dios tengo dos sistemas en los cuales los altavoces se pueden bicablear y en ambos casos los resultados de utilizar dos tiras de cable, son abismales a usar solo una tira, en que me baso?, quizas en el hecho de ser Celestion y Genesis Technologies las marcas de los mismos, ademas de ser Vandenhul, Kimber Kable y Audio Note sus respectivas marcas, la electronica?
 Adcom, Nakamichi, Jeff Rowland de amplificacion y preamplificacion, acondicionadores de linea Panamax, Adcom y Tice Audio, contactos de la marca PS Audio, elctronica digital Adcom, Genesis Tecnologies y Theta Digital, fuente analogica Linn y Nakamichi, ademas de sintonizadores Onkyo y Citation de Harman Kardon, en fin, cada quien habla como sus oidos les permiten percibir, o bien como sepan afinar o dar calistecnia a sus equipos.
 Saludos.

 1. Ricable he said: